Nanataki Falls

 Nanataki Falls (七滝, Nana-taki) is a waterfall in the Hachimantai district of Kosaka, Akita Prefecture, Japan, on the Kosaka branch of the Yoneshiro River.
 It is one of "Japan’s Top 100 Waterfalls", in a listing published by the Japanese Ministry of the Environment in 1990.

-The falls have a height of 60 meters, broken into a series of seven cascades.
-The falls are easily accessible by car, and are located 8 kilometers from the Kosaka Interchange on the Tōhoku Expressway.
+The falls have a height of 60 m, broken into a series of seven cascades.
+The falls are easily accessible by car, and are located 8 km from the Kosaka Interchange on the Tōhoku Expressway.